gorodnichy/iTrack-covid/datasets-dashboards.md

-# datasets and dashboards for https://itrack.shinyapp.io/covid
+# datasets and dashboards available for analyzing the propagatio of COVID 19 in Canada and Worldwide

 ## Related to Canada: